 Again, only you can decide if you’re ready to have sex.
 No one ever has the right to pressure you into having sex.
 If you’re not ready–even if you and that person have had sex before–remember that you are the only person who should have control over your body.
-It can be hard to say “no,” even if you want to; you might feel badly about hurting someone else’s feelings, or feel that there are expectations about what is supposed to happen.
+It can be hard to say “no,” even if you want to; you might feel bad about hurting someone else’s feelings, or feel that there are expectations about what is supposed to happen.
 But you always have the right to say “no.”

 If you decide you are ready, make sure you and your partner are prepared.
 Be prepared to protect yourself against sexually transmitted infections (STIs) and unwanted pregnancy.
-While condoms (used correctly and consistently) can provide protection against both STIs and pregnancy, other forms of birth control (such as the pill) may protect against pregnancy but NOT STIs.
+While condoms (used correctly and consistently) can protect against both STIs and pregnancy, other forms of birth control (such as the pill) may protect against pregnancy but NOT STIs.
 Taking care of your sexual health is essential.

 Having sex is a major step; thus don’t be too embarrassed about asking questions and communicating your thoughts with your partner.
 They may be feeling the same way and are unsure how to approach you.
 If you feel you are comfortable enough to have sex with them, then you should be ready to have a conversation about it!

-|A NOTE ABOUT DRUGS AND ALCOHOL
+A NOTE ABOUT DRUGS AND ALCOHOL

 The effects of drugs and alcohol can make it hard to think clearly, let alone make the best possible decisions about sex.
-While you’re under the influence of drugs or alcohol it is easy to make a decision you’ll regret later.
-Even worse, there are some people who will use the effects of alcohol and other drugs to force you into having sex with them.
+While you’re under the influence of drugs or alcohol, it is easy to make a decision you’ll regret later.
+Even worse, some people will use the effects of alcohol and other drugs to force you into having sex with them.
 Avoiding alcohol and recreational drug use reduces the risk of contracting an STI, having an unwanted pregnancy, or being coerced to have sex.

 What is abstinence?
 This word is used so much these days that we must all know what it means, but surprisingly there are different definitions for abstinence.
 At ASHA, we believe that abstinence means you are not having any kind of sex with someone else.
 That doesn’t mean you can’t hold hands or kiss your boy/girlfriend.
 We are saying that if you’ve chosen to be abstinent, that you don’t have any kind of sex.

-Abstinence is, and will remain, the very best way to avoid sexually transmitted diseases/infections (STD/STIs) and unwanted pregnancy.
+Abstinence is and will remain, the very best way to avoid sexually transmitted diseases/infections (STD/STIs) and unwanted pregnancy.
 You have a right to choose abstinence and any partner who doesn’t respect your wishes may not be the best partner for you.